Surface processes parameters#

 Ice sheets and glacial erosion#

 Adding an ice section turns on goSPL’s glacial model, driving glacial abrasion, till transport and ice loading.
-It is a cheap, robust diagnostic glacial-erosion model: the ELA accumulation is routed downhill into an ice discharge, from which a Bahr ice thickness and a bounded Glen-sliding velocity are derived (one linear solve, no ice-dynamics time integration), then abrasion, till/moraine deposition, meltwater and an ice load follow.
+It is a cheap, robust diagnostic glacial-erosion model: the ELA net mass balance is routed downhill into an ice discharge, from which a Bahr ice thickness and a bounded Glen-sliding velocity are derived (one linear solve, no ice-dynamics time integration), then abrasion, till/moraine deposition, meltwater and an ice load follow.
 It is fast and physical at any resolution and over goSPL’s long timesteps, suited to the morphology of glacial erosion.
 The full algorithm is in the technical guide (Ice sheets, glacial erosion and meltwater).

 Declaration example: